Texas Ridesharing Accidents and Hiring An Attorney

 Due to the relative newness and complexities of ridesharing liability claims and the high stakes involved for major injuries, it is vital that you have a knowledgeable, skilled and experienced ridesharing injury lawyer to help you with your claim.

 Jim Adler & Associates is ready to help you explore your prospects for a successful ridesharing injury accident claim or lawsuit.
-Contact us today and we will provide you with a free and confidential legal review of your case.
-Then you can decide how you want to proceed.

 A claim involving our law firm often means that an injury lawyer will gain a settlement for a client via hard-nosed negotiations with insurance providers.
 However, more action may be needed.
 That is, you may need a ridesharing accident lawsuit to get the money that you deserve.